September or January entry

 |Master of Arts

-Explore and practise techniques and styles of modern and contemporary writing and apply these through the development of your own creative work
+Explore and practice techniques and styles of modern and contemporary writing and apply these through the development of your own creative work

 |Undertake a taught element blending writing workshops with reading units and an elective|